PSY329F2024/.github/profile/README.md

 # Hi there 👋
 ## This organization is designed for UofT PSY329 Social Psychology Laboratory Course (2024 Fall).
+Access is only limited to enrolled students.
+Please email Colin if your join request has not been approved in 24 hours.
 <!--

 **Here are some ideas to get you started:**